 - Overhead reach – Extend your arms straight above your head.
 Note whether it’s difficult or painful, or if you feel a “catching” sensation.
 These are signs of impingement.

 Be sure to test both shoulders so that you know whether you have it in one or both of them.
-Watch the video above to learn how to test for shoulder impingement.

 If you’re still not sure after doing these tests, consult with a physician, who can help determine the source of your shoulder pain.

 In addition to feeling pain in the shoulder positions we just talked about, you’ll also experience some of these symptoms from shoulder impingement:

 - A catching sensation when raising your arm(s) overhead